Lwin-Naing/User-Manual-English-/Adding and Removing Datasets.md

 <br>

  - Set "Link to dataset" for all the items you want to link.
- - Be sure to select the parent tree of the layer in the left panel before setting "Link to dataset."
+ - Be sure to select the parent layer of the layer in the left panel before setting "Link to dataset."

 ![2024-07-09_22h31_19.png](Adding%20and%20Removing%20Datasets%202d35fb380d1a43b08fd853acd717769d/2024-07-09_22h31_19.png)